lava/mesos/docs/task-state-reasons.md

 State: Any non-terminal state (`TASK_STAGING`, `TASK_STARTING`, `TASK_RUNNING`, `TASK_KILLING`)
 Source: `SOURCE_SLAVE`
 :   A task check notified the slave that its state changed.
+    **Note:** This reason is set by the executor, so for tasks that are running with a custom executor, whether or not status updates with this reasons are sent depends on that executors implementation.

 ------